 An ardent, vigorous, and patriotic young man, Gouraud enlisted on the side of freedom when the slave war broke out and fought with distinction, rising to the rank of Colonel.
 Once his time in the military came to an end, George worked as the British agent for the investors in the Automatic Telegraph Company.
-In that capacity, he met and entertained the great American inventor, Thomas Edison, when he traveled to Great Britain in 1873.
+He met the great inventor Thomas Edison in April of 1873 when he was working for Western Union in London.
 Five years later George would sail to the U.S. to re-establish his relationship with Edison.
 The inventor was duly impressed and Gouraud was appointed his agent that year.
 The Colonel became Edison’s partner and sole representative in England for the telephone and the electric light.

 Edison’s original phonograph design, at the time, suffered from a number of defects, one of which was its inability to play at an appropriate volume.
 At George’s insistence, Thomas went to work on an updated model.
 Once finished, George had an ambitious plan to market and sell it in Europe.

 On June 16, 1888, following a 72-hour marathon work session, Edison completed his perfected phonograph.
 A photograph was taken at 5 a.m. that would be sent around the world to commemorate the occasion, depicting an exhausted Edison surrounded by his team, included George.
 A recording Edison made that morning was then sent to England by mail steamship.

 In an article for The Times, George wrote: